azot-labs/extensions/README.md

 ## Community

-Join our [Telegram community](https://t.me/streamyxtalks) to share your extension, debug nasty bugs or simply get to know like-minded folks.
+Join our [Discord community](https://discord.gg/fHMgAgc7gU) to share your extension, debug nasty bugs or simply get to know like-minded folks.